Pekadii/HiAnimeAdBlocker/README.md

 ## Errors
 > [!CAUTION]
-> Please notify of bugs you encounter or changes in the Ad Blocker.
+> Please notify of bugs you encounter or like changes in the Ad Blocker.

 ## Goal